khaled-muhammad/hackclub_cdn_backend/README.md

 # HackClub CDN API Documentation

 This document provides comprehensive documentation for the HackClub CDN REST API endpoints.
-This is a part of Hack Club CDN project
+This is a part of Hack Club CDN project (It is the backend of the project)

 ## Authentication